Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/getting_started/first_bot.md

 ![Name Project Screen](/images/getting_started_first_bot_03.png)

 <br/>
-Now select `.NET 7.0` from the dropdown menu, tick the `Do not use top-level statements` checkbox and click on the `Next` button.
+Now select `.NET 7.0` or `.NET 8.0` from the dropdown menu, tick the `Do not use top-level statements` checkbox and click on the `Next` button.

 ![Framework Project Screen](/images/getting_started_first_bot_04.png)